anewton1998/rdap_guide/src/protocol/jcard_and_vcard.md

 ]
 ```

-At least one of these properties is required by jCard/vCard, however it is quite common for RDAP servers
+No more than one of these properties is required by jCard/vCard.
+However, when present
-to omit this property.
-Unlike the `fn` property, the value for `kind` must not be an empty string which
-causes problems for servers which are not allowed to present this information for policy reasons.

-Therefore, RDAP clients should be aware that this property may not be present.
+it cannot have an empty value.

 ## `lang` Property